 sudo apt install xdg-desktop-portal xdg-desktop-portal-gnome pipewire

-After installing, log out and back in so the portal services start.
-Inside OBS, add a new source and choose Screen Capture (PipeWire).
-Your desktop environment will prompt you to select which screen or window to share.
+Log out and back in after installing portal packages.
+Inside OBS, add a new source, choose Screen Capture (PipeWire), and select the screen or window from the desktop permission prompt.

-Debian 11 (Bullseye) ships OBS 26.1.x, which has limited Wayland support.
-If screen capture fails on Bullseye, switch to an X11 session at the login screen or use the Flatpak version that bundles newer PipeWire support.
+Debian 11 ships OBS 26.1.x and older desktop portal packages.
+If Wayland capture is unreliable on Bullseye, switch to an X11 session at the login screen or use the Flatpak build for a newer OBS stack.

-For NVIDIA GPUs, the proprietary driver includes NVENC encoding support.
-See the guide on how to install NVIDIA drivers on Debian for setup instructions.
+For NVIDIA GPUs, install the proprietary driver before expecting NVENC options in OBS.
+Use Install NVIDIA drivers on Debian for the driver setup path.

 Fix OBS Studio Launch Failures on Debian